 The problem of modern day stress

 Coping with stress can be challenging in our fast-paced society.
 But before you set out to confront stress, it pays to understand a little more about it.
+Fortunately, there are tons of information, such as the one on this post, to help you out.

 Stress can feel like it is predominantly a mental issue.
 It can cause you to become irrational and irritable.
 Your thoughts can run at a hundred miles an hour and you start to engage in a negative internal dialogue.
 You believe that if you could only change your thinking you could cope with your stress.